|Deadline: May 06, 2018 03:00 PM|

 |1500 € + 1-3 x 20 000 - 30 000€ pilots|

-Congratulations to the 6 teams joining us in AI Goes to Work!
+The 6 teams that joined us for AI Goes to Work:

 KEHA-centre is a nation-wide office that provides development and administration services for ELY Centres (Centres for Economic Development, Transport and the Environment) and TE Offices (Public employment and business services) in Finland.
 KEHA-centre guides and serves its customer organizations for example by deploying new digital tools and developing governance and management practices and operational processes.

 Development of employment services is one of the key projects defined by prime minister Juha Sipilä’s Government.
 To take this development work into action, KEHA-centre and Ministry of Economic Affairs and Employment (TEM) have launched TE-digi project.
 The project aims at bringing public, private, and semi-public operators together in Työmarkkinatori.
 This 'platform of platforms' offers its end users access to most relevant picks from job market and employment services at the right time and through the right actor.
 Työmarkkinatori will also help people keep their professional and job searching skills up to date.

 Työmarkkinatori is built in stages and different solutions are experimented to develop completely new services that help job seekers and offerers find each other better, easier, and faster than currently.
 In AI Goes to Work, KEHA-centre is looking for partners to co-develop the next stage of Työmarkkinatori: the artificial intelligence solutions that provide individual customers with truly value-adding, tailored offerings.